 My client Sandy said that she had married Ralph because he was the toughest man that she had ever met.
 In the beginning, his ability to stare down another man at a bar and in the boardroom gave her a thrill and made her feel protected.
 Ralph’s nickname among his friends was “The King of the World”—as in “Here comes “The King of the World.”
 They said it laughingly, but respectfully.
 Ralph was clearly the leader of the group.

 In the beginning of their marriage, Sandy was happy to defer to Ralph about almost everything.
-He was ten years older than her and three million dollars richer.
+He was 10 years older than her and $3 million richer.
 She was delighted that she never had to go to work again and had found this incredible man.
 She planned to devote her entire life to pleasing him.

 Unfortunately, after they were married, she found that Ralph was unpleasable.
 Ralph found fault with everything that Sandy did and the way she did it.
 Even the way she loaded the dishwasher annoyed him.
 Instead of being the protective man at her side that she had envisioned, he became her opponent.
 Now she was the one he was angrily staring into submission.